 Place items that you have a smaller quantity of at the end of the table near the utensils.
 Guests tend to fill their plates with the earlier dishes, so with your strategic placement, your food will “last longer.”

 What sweet foods will be on your buffet table this year?
-Learn about all of The 8 Hottest Food and Beverage Trends by downloading our free eBook now!
+Learn about all of the latest event catering trends here.

 7. Use strategic layouts